smathot/pythontutorials/content/pages/numerical/statistics.md

 t, p = ttest_rel(dm.Moon, dm.Other)
 print('t = {:.4f}, p = {:.4f}'.format(t, p))
 ```

+Interestingly, there was indeed a significant effect (*p* < .0001; note that *p* values are never 0 as the output implies!), and this effect was in such that people were indeed most aggressive during full moon, as you can see in the figure below.

 You can also use the `ttest()` function from `pingouin` and use the `paired` keyword to indicate that this is a paired-samples t-test, as opposed to an independent-samples t-test.